-One of the "big ideas" in Earth system science is the notion of interaction among parts of the Earth system.
-In the Elementary GLOBE book All About Earth: Our World on Stage, the children in Ms. Patel's class discuss instances of how the four major spheres of Earth's system interact.
-They symbolize these interactions by using large arrows to link the system components: air, water, soil, living things and the Sun.
+One of the "big ideas" in Earth system science is the notion of interaction among parts of the Earth.
+In the Elementary GLOBE storybook All About Earth: Our World on Stage, the children in Ms. Patel's class discuss instances of how the four major spheres of the Earth system interact.
+They symbolize these interactions by using large arrows to link the system components: air, water, soil, living things, and the Sun.

-In this activity, students continue to explore the idea of interaction among Earth components as they identify processes in the Earth system and indicate how they illustrate an interaction between two of the Earth system components.
+In this activity, students continue to explore the idea of interaction among Earth components as they identify processes in the Earth system and indicate how they illustrate an interaction between the components of the Earth system.